epicfailwhale/EmbryoPacemaker/README.md

 # EmbryoPacemaker

-ecg: the Arduino script to set up the Arduino for acquisition of siganl from embryo
+ecg: the Arduino script to set up the Arduino for acquisition of siganl from embryo \n
 RealTimeProcessingClass: python script with classes and methods to process and visualise signal in real time
 offline_analysis: take saved csv of raw data with ability to change filter parameters for processing
 read_pulse_record: saves input from Arduino into a csv